dv-lse/fdi-patent-innovate/data/narrative.md

   scale: 1
 :::

-In sum, multinational companies make their location and investment choices to use assets that are specific to a region.
+In sum, multinational companies make their location and investment choices to exploit assets that are specific to a region.
 In this sense, they clearly benefit from setting a plant abroad.
-But do the host regions benefit from the newly implanted firms?
+But do the host regions benefit from the newly implanted establishments?

 Economists have long seen technological change as one of the most powerful driver of economic development and welfare improvement.
 It is then crucial to know if developing regions gain from the interventions of technologically-advanced firms.
 How does the evidence stack up?